 I am pleased to report that we continue to perform well against the requirements of the legislation and at the period end, the investment test was 98.7% (2020: 97.0%) against an 80% requirement when measured using HMRC's methodology.
-The Company satisfied all other tests relevant to its status as a Venture Capital Trust and further information on these tests can be found on page 21.
+The Company satisfied all other tests relevant to its status as a Venture Capital Trust.